jecki/DHParser/Introduction.md

 poetry-DSL that has been shown above.
 Since we have redirected the output to `result.xml`, you'll find a new file with this name in the directory.
-If you look at it with an editor - preferably one that provides syntax-highlighting for XML-files, you'll find that it look's pretty much like XML.
+If you look at it with an editor - preferably one that provides syntax-highlighting for XML-files, you'll find that it looks pretty much like XML.
 However, this XML-code still looks much more obfuscated than in the Introduction before.
 If you look closely, you can nonetheless see that the poem itself has faithfully been preserved.
 For